AevaOnline/ironic-specs/specs/juno/upgrade-from-nova-baremetal.rst

 Dependencies
 ============

+This proposal depends primarily upon the acceptance of the nova.virt.ironic driver into the Nova codebase.

-This proposal depends on the capability of the ironic-conductor processes to "take over" an instance deployed by another conductor.
+It also depends on the capability of the ironic-conductor processes to "take over" an instance deployed by another conductor.
 This capability will be leveraged to allow ironic-conductor to take over instances deployed by nova-baremetal.

+It also depends on adding a new field to the ironic database to indicate nodes with active instances that were imported from Nova.

 Testing
 =======

 A Grenade test will need to be developed that can:

-* deploy an instance using nova-baremetal
+* deploy an instance using nova.virt.baremetal

-* update nova service config to use ironic
+* update nova configuration to use the nova.virt.ironic driver

-* invoke both data migration and flavor update script
+* invoke both data migration and flavor update scripts

-* start ironic and restart nova-compute
+* start ironic services and restart nova-compute

 * confirm ironic-conductor rebuilt the PXE environment by checking file system and/or log files

+* request that Nova restart the instance

-* restart the instance and confirm that it PXE booted by SSH'ing into it
+* confirm that Ironic restarted the instance and that it booted properly

 Documentation Impact
 ====================

 Upgrade documentation must be written and maintained for one release cycle.

 References
 ==========